IntelliRadar: A Comprehensive Platform to Pinpoint Malicious Package Information from Cyber Intelligence: Introduction

 To fill these gaps, we propose a comprehensive approach \tool to construct a platform to pinpoint the coverage, timeliness, and accuracy of automated collection and processing of malicious package intelligence.
 Specifically, for challenge 1), starting from existing malicious package reports, we conducted a thorough exploration of intelligence sources by summarizing domain-specific keywords and snowballing results from search engines, to identify as many intelligence sources as possible.
-For challenge 2), we incorporate the large language models (LLMs) to retrieve the key information of malicious packages precisely.
-Specifically, to handle the potential inaccuracy (i.e., hallucination~\cite{huang2023surveyhallucinationlargelanguage}), we introduced a multi-faceted approach to prompt LLMs with domain knowledge of malicious packages.
-For challenge 3), we introduce cross-validation for intelligence from different sources, for the same malicious packages.
-When conflicted information is identified, a voting mechanism based on intelligence popularity and recency is further adapted to identify the correct information.
+For challenge 2), we incorporate the large language models (LLMs) to extract the key information of malicious packages precisely.
+Unlike general cyber threat intelligence approaches such as CTIKG~\cite{huang2024ctikg} and SecBERT~\cite{host2023constructing}, our task requires distinguishing malicious package names from benign packages in the same text and performing ecosystem-specific semantic understanding.
+To handle potential LLM inaccuracy (i.e., hallucination~\cite{huang2023surveyhallucinationlargelanguage}), we introduced a multi-faceted approach to prompt LLMs with domain knowledge of malicious packages.
+For challenge 3), we conduct an empirical analysis on conflicted information among intelligence, and based on their correctness, we introduce a voting mechanism based on recency to cross-validate intelligence from different sources, for the same malicious packages.